benmoumene/classe-recuperation-donnees-jQuery-CodeIgniter/readme.rst

 Release Information
 *******************

-Just download the .zip file or pull the repo.
+Just download the .zip file or clone the repo.

 **************************
 Changelog and New Features